Grainular-Nord/nord.dev/guide/grains.md

 ## Using a Grain inside a Component's template

-When using a `grain` inside a component template, the template will automatically subscribe to the `grain` and update the node's value whenever the `grain`'s value changes.
-Unsubscription is handled automatically.
+When you use a `Grain` inside a component's template, the template automatically subscribes to the `Grain`.
+It updates the node's value whenever the `Grain`'s value changes, and unsubscription is handled automatically.

 ```js
 const App = createComponent((html) => {